bertilmuth/requirementsascode/README.md

 A *message handler* is a function, consumer or supplier of messages.

 Your calling code sends all messages to the behavior.
 The behavior finds the right handler.
-The handler handles the message, and potentially produces a result.
+The handler processes the message, and potentially produces a result.

 So the calling code doesn't need to know anything about the internals of your service.
 It sends all messages to a single behavior instance, and gets a result back.
 Black box behavior.